nemesiscode/radtrancode/raddata/AAREADME.txt

 ***EXPERIMENTAL***
 2023: Significant update to H2-H2 and H2-He CIA:
-* H2-H2 rototranslational spectrum and dimers identical to dimers*tab files (0-2400 cm-1, Fletcher+2018).
-RT spectra smoothly connected to original Borysow calculations > 2400 cm-1.
+* H2-H2 rototranslational spectrum and dimers identical to dimers*tab files (0-2400 cm-1, Fletcher+2018; 2500-4000 cm-1 in 2023).
-* H2-He rototranslational spectrum from new Gustaffson calculations (0-4000 cm-1)
+* H2-He rototranslational spectrum from new Gustaffson calculations in 2023 (0-4000 cm-1)
 * H2-H2 rotovibrational fundamental based on `H2H2model` from Borysow, all equilibrium para-H2.
 * H2-H2 1st overtone from Zheng & Borysow (1995) `H2H2model02`, all equilibrium para-H2
 * H2-H2 2nd overtone from Borysow+1999, `H2H2model03`, all equilibrium para-H2.